jonwalstedt/vigorjs.componentmanager/public/docs/componentDefinitions.md

 ```

 #### Custom Properties
-In adition to the default values you can add any properties you like to a componentDefinition.
-These properties will then be used to filter out instances (instanceDefinitions) of that componentDefinition.
+In addition to the default properties you can add any properties you like to a componentDefinition.
+Custom properties can then be used to refine the filter and target specific instanceDefinitions belonging to the componentDefinition that has the custom property.
 The custom properties would then also have to be used when creating the filter which would be passed to the refresh method.
 See example below.

 ```javascript
 componentSettings: {